-As at December 31, 2020 Less than 1 year 1-3 years Thereafter Total (000s) (\$) (\$) (\$) (\$) Operating leases and other contracts 4,293 6,720 2,336 13,349
+As at December 31, 2021 Less than 1 year 1-3 years Thereafter Total (000s) (\$) (\$) (\$) (\$) Operating leases and other contracts 11,906 5,716 1,863 19,485

-Contractual obligations relate primarily to minimum future lease payments required primarily for operating leases of certain facilities.
+Contractual obligations relate primarily to minimum future lease payments required primarily for operating leases of certain facilities, along with commitments associated with ongoing repair costs of the company's equipment and technology.
 A portion of these future obligations have been recognized on the balance sheet as a leased asset and a corresponding liability, in accordance with IFRS 16, Leases.